codingwithahmad/weblog/README.md

 - [x] Add an if condition next to title at list.html and article_create.html for showing special badge for is_special articles
 - [x] Add 2 line of article.description over the p tag for normal user in article_detail.html
 - [x] add alert and alert-warning classes for p tag and alert-link class for a tag in it
+# section 65
+- [x] Add an if condtion in AuthorsAceessMixin for anonymous user bug
+- [x] Add an else section for if condition refer to the superuser for status and author section and add a html part to author user can select between draft and send to admin for publish
+- [x] Chanage FieldMixin and FieldValid mixin